cloudify-examples/example-use-cases/opensource_case/network/README.md

 ## How to run?
 * Upload to the Cloudify manager the following plugins:
-** OpenStack plugin
+ * OpenStack plugin.
 * Upload network topolgy blueprint.
-* Deploy the blueprint with the relevant inputs and secrets and with the deployment id of network.
+* Deploy the blueprint with the relevant inputs and secrets, and set the deployment id to "network".